Windsor-style pizza: Impact

 Due to the popularity of Windsor-style pizza in Windsor, most pizzerias in Windsor are locally owned rather than part of a national chain.
 In 2024, Postmedia ran a poll which found Windsor to be its readers' favourite Canadian pizza city.
 According to the 2022 documentary The Pizza City You've Never Heard of, Windsor has the most pizzerias per capita in Canada.
 Galati Cheese manager Peter Piazza stated to the National Post in 2024 that the city has approximately 200 pizzerias.
 Windsor-style pizzerias have opened in Calgary and Toronto.
 Former Windsorites have ordered pizzas from thousands of kilometres away, which one pizzeria owner stated occurred at least a few times every month.

 Windsor-style pizza by Armando's received third place in the 2013 International Pizza Expo in Las Vegas; Armando's chef Dean Litster was later named 2018 Chef of the Year by Canadian Pizza Mag.
 In 2020, music promoters George Kalivas and Tristan Laughton made The Pizza City You've Never Heard of, a documentary about Windsor's pizza, believing it stood among the best pizza cities worldwide.
 The documentary was released in 2022.
-In 2024, a post showing the shredded pepperoni went viral on X, sparking an online debate over it.
+In 2024, a post on X showing the shredded pepperoni went viral, being viewed over 10 million times and sparking an online debate.